St. Peter's Church1041 Votes Currently Open

 Don’t invest a lot of time here because although St. Peter’s Church is an important landmark of Riga, there’s not much to see inside the church as it’s rather sparsely embellished.
 Remember that while entry to the church is free, the ride to the top of the spire does require a minimal charge.

-St. Peter's Church Information
+St. Peter's Church Travel Tips

 - Entry is free.